mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     self.images = torch.tensor(self.images)

-Lastly, neural networks work with tensors, not arrays, so we must convert our numpy array of images to Pytorch tensors.  torch.tensor does exactly this, taking a numpy array as the argument, converting it to a tensor, and then returning it.
+Lastly, neural networks work with tensors, not arrays, so we must convert our numpy array of images to PyTorch tensors.  torch.tensor does exactly this, taking a numpy array as the argument, converting it to a tensor, and then returning it.

 With that, we've finished getting the image data ready for the neural network.
 Before we move into getting the label data (which should be much faster), I'll do an optional section on testing.